-Singles Day aims to beat sales record
+Katy Perry Drafted in as Singles’ Day Aims to Beat $38 Billion Record

 In a nod to the pandemic, Alibaba scaled back on live events this year and is instead relying on increased online promotions such as celebrity livestreams to draw hundreds of millions of shoppers to its e-commerce platforms.
 Popstar Katy Perry performed at an online event Tuesday, four years after she pulled out from Alibaba’s annual live extravaganza to mark the shopping festival.
 Alongside the usual 24-hour sales period on Wednesday, 2020’s event featured an additional window for consumers to make purchases from Nov.
 1-3.

 Shoppers can purchase heavily discounted goods like cosmetics, clothing and groceries from its Taobao and Tmall platforms and have them shipped via the company’s Cainiao logistics service, and book flights to domestic tourist hotspots on the Fliggy travel website.
-Kaola — purchased from NetEase last year — is participating for the first time, offering goods from 89 countries to consumers.
+Kaola — purchased from NetEase Inc. last year — is participating for the first time, offering goods from 89 countries to consumers.

 Foreign consumer brands have long relied on Alibaba to gain access to the Chinese middle class.
 That’s especially true this year, given how most economies elsewhere are grappling with a resurgence in the pandemic.
 During the first 111 minutes of sales on Nov.
-1, Nike and Apple were among 100 brands that reported 100 million yuan ($15 million) in transactions.
+1, Nike Inc. and Apple Inc. were among 100 brands that reported 100 million yuan ($15 million) in transactions.
 And Estee Lauder’s flagship store on Alibaba’s Tmall platform was the first to surpass 1 billion yuan in sales, the e-commerce company said.
-International hotel groups Marriott International and Accor SA also passed the 1 billion yuan transaction mark for the first time.
+International hotel groups Marriott International Inc. and Accor SA also passed the 1 billion yuan transaction mark for the first time.

 Sales Discounts